Telugu Christians: Northern Circars and Coastal Belt regions

 The first convert to Christianity in Andhra Pradesh was Thumma Hanumantha Reddy, also known as Manda Reddy.
 Manda Reddy, along with thirty Reddy families of Muddiguba and some other Reddy families in Alamuru, embraced Christianity in 1715.
 In the Rayalaseema region, many Reddys began visiting churches and converted to Christianity (Catholics).
-By 1735, in South Andhra, there were thousands of Christians, most of whom belonged to the Reddy and traditional weaver communities.
+By 1735, in South Andhra, there were thousands of Christians, most of whom belonged to the Reddy and other traditional weaver communities.
 Many reddys in Guntur district have converted in to Roman Catholisim, Reddy who converted to Roman Catholics still kept some the Hindu traditions like thali, bottu, some the Catholic reddys have migrated Telangana via krishna river in Telangana they named their village names has Guntur pally, Reddypuram or Reddypallem.
 By 1750, Christianity further spread to the Circar Districts due to the migration of Christian Reddys into those areas.
-In the early 18th century many Catholic reddys had migrated from Rayalaseema to some parts of Tamil Nadu, Andhra and Telangana.
+In the early 18th century many Catholic Reddys had migrated from Rayalaseema to some parts of Tamil Nadu, Andhra and Telangana.
+They started Catholic churches to support Christian missionaries.

 Beginning in the nineteenth century, missionaries from most major denominations started arriving in the Andhra region.
 Established in 1805, the London Missionary Society was the first Protestant mission in Andhra Pradesh which had its station at Visakhapatnam.
 The London Missionary Society was a non-denominational missionary society formed in England in 1795 by evangelical Anglicans and Nonconformists who were largely Congregationalist in outlook.
 George Crann and Augustus Des Granges were the first batch of missionaries that was sent out by the London Missionary Society to Andhra Pradesh in 1804.
 They arrived in Visakhapatnam on 18 July 1805 and began learning the Telugu language.
 They mastered it in a short time and began translating parts of the New Testament.
 In the next three years, the four Gospels were published.
 Their work was halted with the deaths of George Crann in 1809 and of Des Granges in 1810.
 A new batch of missionaries, Revs.
 Lee, Gordon and Pritchett took over the work done by their predecessors.
 The first complete New Testament in Telugu was printed in Madras.